LibraryOfCongress/citizen-dj/feedback.md

 ## Send me feedback

+**May 15, 2020 marks the end of the first round of feedback for Citizen DJ which we will be analyzing and applying to the next round of changes.
+You may continue to submit feedback, but we may not be able to address it until after we address the first round of feedback.
+Starting June 2020, you can find what we're currently working on in the [Github project page](https://github.com/LibraryOfCongress/citizen-dj/projects/1).**

 There are a few ways to give me feedback:

 1. Submit any suggestion, comment, issue, or request via [this online form](https://www.surveymonkey.com/r/BRNX3W5).